brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 The town began as a Mayan trade hub named Bak Halal, meaning *Surrounded by Reeds*.
 It became a target for 17th-century pirates, leading to construction of the Fort of San Felipe to protect against raids.
 This is now a piracy museum with great views.
 The best thing nearby is Los Rápidos; a lazy river where you walk baordwalks to the top and float back down, with breaks spent at the bar and sun loungers beside.
 This was a perfect day.
 Aside from that we spent our time as you should; eating tacos, jumping from the hostels pontoon and enjoying the peaceful lake which seems to consistently keep travellers longer than they plan.

 From here Kevin headed north for his flight as I boarded a bus to the border.
 There's a $30 exit fee when leaving the state of Quintana Roo, which is paid by card and went smoothly.
-Some people talk their way out of it, but not today.
+Some people talk their way out of paying, but not today.
 Belize is the only English speaking country in Central America.
 They still have the Queen on their money, and their food is distinctly different to the rest of the region.
-I noticed the houses looked different too as we drove the good roads to Belize City, where I boarded my ferry.
+I noticed the houses looked different as we drove the good roads to Belize City, where I boarded my ferry.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca6.jpeg">